natalieMillman/markdown-to-pdf/README.md

 ## How to Use

+1. **Upload File** (Optional): Drag and drop a markdown file or click to browse and select
-1. **Enter Content**: Type or paste your markdown content in the left panel
+2. **Enter Content**: Type or paste your markdown content in the left panel
-2. **Live Preview**: Watch the real-time preview update in the right panel
+3. **Live Preview**: Watch the real-time preview update in the right panel
-3. **Set Filename**: Enter your desired PDF filename (optional)
+4. **Set Filename**: Enter your desired PDF filename (auto-generated from uploaded files)
-4. **Generate PDF**: Click the "Generate PDF" button to download your document
+5. **Generate PDF**: Click the "Generate PDF" button to download your document
-5. **Load Sample**: Use the "Load Sample" button to see example markdown content
+6. **Load Sample**: Use the "Load Sample" button to see example markdown content
-6. **Clear Content**: Use the "Clear" button to start fresh
+7. **Clear Content**: Use the "Clear" button to start fresh

 ## Supported Markdown Features